 \section{Abstract}

-In this paper, we have studied option pricing methods that are based on a Bayesian Markov--Switching Vector Autoregressive (MS--BVAR) process using a risk--neutral valuation approach.
-A BVAR process, which is a special case of the Bayesian MS--VAR process is widely used to model inter--dependencies of economic variables and forecast economic variables.
+In this paper, we have studied options that are based on a Bayesian Markov--Switching Vector Autoregressive (MS--BVAR) process using a risk--neutral valuation approach.
+A BVAR process, which is a special case of the Bayesian MS--VAR process is widely used to model interdependencies of economic variables and forecast economic variables.
 Here we assumed that a regime--switching process is generated by a homogeneous Markov process and a residual process follows a conditional heteroscedastic model.
 With a direct calculation and change of probability measure, for some frequently used options, we derived pricing formulas.
-An advantage of our model is it depends on economic variables and is easy to use compared to previous option pricing papers, which depend on regime--switching. \\[3ex]
+An advantage of our model is it depends on economic variables and is easy to use as compared to previous option pricing papers, which depend on regime--switching. \\[3ex]

 \textbf{Keywords:} Economic variables, options, Bayesian MS--VAR process, and change of probability measure.